Discovery of a critical open-source vulnerability - CVE-2021-46703

 During a software due diligence for one of our clients, YieldDD Senior Consultant Gerben van de Wiel found a critical vulnerability in the IsolatedRazorEngine component of Antaris RazorEngine.
 This open source templating engine allows the use of Microsoft's Razor syntax to build dynamic templates, for example emails or invoices.
 While the isolated component creates a sandbox, a security mechanism to mitigate system failures and/or software vulnerabilities from spreading.

 However, Gerben found how it is possible to escape the AppDomain sandbox created by the IsolatedRazorEngine.
 He discovered a way to open up the possibility to call any .NET code without the restriction of the sandbox, which in turn leads to a Remote Code Execution vulnerability.
 A vulnerability that could have potentially given him control over our client’s system.
 Or any system using this component, for that matter.
-Meaning, an malicious attacker could exploit this vulnerability by, for example, running malware.
+This means that a malicious attacker could exploit this vulnerability by, for example, running malware.

-For more detailed information on this software vulnerability, a technical explanation from Gerben:
+For more detailed information on this software vulnerability, here is a technical explanation from Gerben: